RabeelAnwar/RabeelAnwar/readme.md

 # 💫 About Me:
 👋 Hello!
 I’m Rabeel Anwar, a Computer Science student of Virtual University of Pakistan, Lahore.
-I’m passionate about software development and eager to apply my skills in full-stack engineering. 📚<br><br>🚀 I’m seeking roles where I can leverage my expertise in HTML/CSS, JavaScript, Angular, C# (ASP.NET Core), and Python to drive innovation and contribute to impactful projects. 💡<br><br>📧 Feel free to reach out: raorabeel1360@gmail.com
+I’m passionate about software development and eager to apply my skills in full-stack engineering. 📚<br><br>🚀 I’m seeking roles where I can leverage my expertise in HTML/CSS, JavaScript, Angular, C# (ASP.NET Core), and Jquery to drive innovation and contribute to impactful projects. 💡<br><br>📧 Feel free to reach out: raorabeel1360@gmail.com

 ## 🌐 Socials: